 It was not always easy to get permissions to perform prison escapes, this he highlighted in a TV appearance in 1983 on the programme “Collecting Now” hoping someone would put him in jail so to speak, this had a great result David made his first jail cell escape under strict test conditions in 1983.
 He escaped from the dungeon cell at York which held the highwayman Dick Turpin, a feat his idol Harry Houdini had refused to try in 1909, this was filmed by BBC TV and Yorkshire TV on Monday April 18th 1983, and he escaped the cell accomplishing the most amazing escape!

-He later appeared in the BBC TV “Hotline” UK Show which was aired in 26th September 1984 where he Escaped from the superb Iron mask, Thumb Screw, & Handcuffs, while riding the Blackpool Pleasure Beach Rollercoaster at 60mph, this was a feat in its self without the added twists and turns and upside down gforces.
+He later appeared in the BBC TV “Hotline” UK Show which was aired in 26th September 1984 where he escaped from the superb iron mask, thumb Screw, and handcuffs, while riding the Blackpool pleasure beach Rollercoaster at 60mph, this was a feat in its self without the added twists and turns and upside down g-forces.
 David did it live and you can see it here on the site.

 He made so many other escapes in his career, Inc the grenade & mailbag escape, chain escapes, Inside of a car boot escape,Dog Kennel Escape,Underwater escapes, Cage Escapes as well as Elevator escapes.
 Some of his escapes had a real element of danger and on one occasion he was injured when an explosion went off prematurely during a stunt in one of his shows.

-Late in his life, he remained to be an author and mentor to young magicians as well as an advisor to television and film makers.
+Later in his life, he remained to be an author and mentor to young magicians as well as an advisor to television and film makers.
 David worked closely with his friend “Riley” who illustrated, designed & edited many of the books they worked on to publish.
-“Riley” also helped in the manufacture of David’s escape padlocks,
+“Riley” also helped in the manufacture of David’s escape padlocks.

 David did an interview later in his years about Houdini for a USA based Film Company (American Experience Houdini) in this he talks about many of Houdini’s performances and escapes as well as the art of Escapology.
 It’s a wonderful interview.